ttimbers/nbgrader_r_demo/README.md

 ## The Demo (how I created it and ran it):
 1. I cloned/download this repository and navigate into its root directory in the terminal. *Note - I used `nbgrader quickstart course_id` to generate course template and nbgrader config file.*

-2. I added this to `nbgrader_config.py` to specify the “exchange” directory to be `/tmp/exchange` and to enable R to be used with nbgrader:
+2. I added this to `nbgrader_config.py` to specify the “exchange” directory to be `/tmp/exchange` and to enable R to be used with nbgrader and edited the name of the assignment:
 ```
 c.Exchange.root = "/tmp/exchange"